ouziel-slama/rollblock/docs/store_architecture.md

 **Key features**:
 - `block_height` is provided by the caller and must be strictly greater than the current height
 - Empty blocks support: if `ops` is empty, only `current_block` is updated
-- Zero-value operations are treated as deletes before persistence; non-zero values are stored verbatim
+- Empty-value operations are treated as deletes before persistence; non-empty values are stored verbatim

 On error at any step after commit:
 - `StateEngine.revert(block_height, undo)` is called automatically